I will join Intel as a Security Research Intern in Summer 2022

-My research interests focus on hardware security solutions for intellectual property (IP) protection against threats coming from the integrated circuit (IC) supply chain, including the design and formal analysis of circuit obfuscation methods to prevent IC reverse-engineering.
+At Synopsys, I conduct research on artificial intelligence (AI) and machine learning (ML) algorithms specifically for chip design.
+My work focuses on developing and integrating AI and ML algorithms into DSO.ai, the industry’s first autonomous AI application for chip design.
+This work complements my Ph.D. research interests, which focus on hardware security solutions for IP protection against threats on the integrated circuit (IC) supply chain, including the design and formal analysis of circuit obfuscation methods to prevent IC reverse-engineering.
 You may find a list of my publications here.

 Our Work-In-Progress (WIP) paper "Circumventing Machine Learning-Based Attacks to Logic Locking" has been accepted to be presented as a poster in Design ...